Kill Switch Levels 1–4

 result.daemons_failed.append(daemon)

-# Step 2: Halt trading server via SSH
+# Step 2: Halt Tesseract via SSH

-result.trading_server_unreachable = not result.trading_server_halted
+result.tesseract_unreachable = not result.tesseract_halted

 # Step 3: Revoke all tokens